Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

         optimal_d_theta = d_theta*1
     Qs.append(Q)
 ```

+BEANTWOORD 👇
+What happens if the optimal offset we determine causes a bin edge to be exactly
+where an OPR is being triggered?
+(I’m not sure if I’m explaining this properly but I hope you understand?)

 In Line 1 above, we create a copy of our original DataFrame.
 In Line 2, we shift the AoA values by blade 0's mean AoA value as calculated in the previous section.